-Algebra can directly verify (8) and (9) by solving for D, the distance the receding tortoise moved before Achilles tagged it.
+Algebra can directly verify (8) and (9).
+Solve for D, the distance the fleeing tortoise moved before Achilles tagged it.
 In the equation, solve for D in D/v = (L+D)/V with replacement of D in .
 Also, solve for d, the distance the approaching tortoise moved before Achilles touched it in d/v = (L-d)/V and replace d in = L - d.

 Transition from the paradox to the Michelson- Morley interferometer where local gravity is perpendicular to the plane containing the two perpendicular arms in the x axis and y axis.
 At any instant of time, there will be changing velocities of vx and vy for each arm moving relative to outer space due to the rotation and orbit of the Earth plus the Milky Way’s motions.
 Michelson and Morley knew the Earth orbited the Sun at approximately 30,000 m/s, but were oblivious that the solar system was in the Milky Way galaxy with additional rotation and movement within the cosmos.
 They hoped to rotate their platform on a pool of mercury to find the maximum interference when one axis was virtually zero in the projection of Earth’s orbital velocity relative to the Sun compared to the maximum projected orbital velocity of the other axis from splitting and merging light beams.
 Their null result was that maximum intensity was always output from constructive interference regardless of the orientation of the x axis or y axis of the apparatus.
 The high speed of light would ensure the laboratory frame was effectively inertial, because the apparatus would have no practical change during the few ns to output the merged light.